ubco-W2022T1-cosc301/project-group31/README.md

 - Person 1: A second-year international student from Kazakhstan majoring in Data Science, passionate about Math.
 - Person 2: A second year student raised in kelowna who likes to make videos for fun occasionally.
-- Person 3: one sentence about you!
+- Person 3: A second year international student from Mexico with a some experiece in programming and a taste for solving challenging tasks

 ## Images